digital-archives/HISTGA1011/slides/week_11_slide_deck.md

 <!--presenter notes

 When a vinyl record, made of plastic, is made, its surface is etched into, in the shape and form of the sound waves that it captured from a recording.
-This physical imprint is analagous to the waves produced by the instruments and voices.
+This physical imprint is analagous to the waves produced by the instruments and voices (hence why analog is called "analog".)

 -->